Security-Onion-Solutions/securityonion-docs/zeek.rst

 Logs
 ----

 Zeek logs are stored in ``/nsm/zeek/logs``.
-They are collected by filebeat or :ref:`logstash`, parsed by and stored in :ref:`elasticsearch`, and viewable in :ref:`kibana`.
+They are collected by :ref:`filebeat` or :ref:`logstash`, parsed by and stored in :ref:`elasticsearch`, and viewable in :ref:`hunt` and :ref:`kibana`.

-We configure Zeek to output logs in JSON format for higher performance and better parsing.
-We recommend that most folks leave Zeek configured for JSON output.
+We configure Zeek to output logs in JSON format.
 If you need to parse those JSON logs from the command line, you can use :ref:`jq`.

 Zeek monitors your network traffic and creates logs, such as: